Compositional equivalences based on Open pNets: Full details of the Simple Protocol Example

 Consider the first triple <b0, 000, True>, we have to prove the following 6 properties, in which $OT<<WOT$ means that the (strong) open transition $OT$ is covered, in the sense of definition \ref{def-Weak-bisim}, by the weak transition $WOT$ (it could be a set, but this will not be used here):

-Note: if we were using the alternative Weak bisim from Appendix \ref{app-WFH-equiv}, Lemma \ref{lem-rel-OT-WOT}, that is checking strong bisimulation between the corresponding weak automaton, we would have a more transitions coverage to examine, as we have 4 weak transitions for $b0$ in the specification weak automaton, and 7 WOTs (including 4 parameterised WOTs) from 000 in the implementation automaton.
+Note that if we were using the alternative weak bisimulation relation from Appendix \ref{app-WFH-equiv}, Lemma \ref{lem-rel-OT-WOT}, that is checking strong bisimulation between the corresponding weak automaton, we would have a more transitions coverage to examine, as we have 4 weak transitions for $b0$ in the \symb{SimpleProtocolSpec} weak automaton, and 7 WOTs (including 4 parameterised WOTs) from 000 in the \symb{SimpleProtocolImpl} automaton.

-Preliminary remarks: \begin{itemize} \item Both pNets trivialy verify the ``non-observability'' condition: the only vectors having $\tau$ as an action of a sub-net are of the form ``$< -, \tau, -> -> \tau$''. \item We must take care of variable name conflicts: in our example, the variables of the 2 systems already have different names, but the action parameters occurring in the transitions (m, msg, ec) are the same, that is not correct.
-In the tools, this is managed by the static semantic layer; in the following example, we have renamed all conflicting variables using suffix 1 for the Specification, and 2 for the Implementation. \end{itemize}
+Preliminary remarks: \begin{itemize} \item Both pNets trivially verify the ``non-observability'' condition: the only vectors having $\tau$ as an action of a sub-net are of the form ``$< -, \tau, -> -> \tau$''. \item We must take care of variable name conflicts: in our example, the variables of the 2 systems already have different names, but the action parameters occurring in the transitions (m, msg, ec) are the same, that is not correct.
+Recall that we disambiguate the reference to the variable $m$ into $m1$ for \symb{SimpleProtocolSpec} and $m2$ for \symb{SimpleProtocolImpl}. \end{itemize}

 In our running example in page \pageref{subsubsection:runnig example}, we have shown the proof for one of the transitions of ($\text{b0}, 202, True$), namely that $SS_3$ is covered by $WI_3(0)$.
 We give here another example with $SS_1 << WI_1$, from the first triple ($\text{b0}, 000, True$).
 It includes less trivial predicates in the OTs: